yuqingc7/Unphased-LAI/README.md

 This github repo has codes for simulation and analyses in BTRY 6840 final project "Local ancestry inference (LAI) for unphased diploid data: starting from genotypes or mapped sequence reads?" by Yuqing Chen (yc2644@cornell.edu).
 Results presented in the final report can be found in `results_summary_plots`.

 ## Note:
 1. All the analyses were run on a Cornell biohpc server (Rocky 9.0).
 R codes are run under R version 4.2.1 (2022-06-23) on the platform x86_64-pc-linux-gnu using Rstudio Server on the Cornell biohpc server.
+R codes for plotting are run under R version 4.2.2 (2022-10-31) on aarch64-apple-darwin20.
 2. On Cornell biohpc server, `docker1` was used instead of `docker`.
 Your `/workdir/netID` will also be automatically mounted as `/workdir`.
 If you are working on your own computer, you will need to mount your local directory and use that to replace `/workdir`.
 3. mixnmatch and ancestryinfer need to be run inside the docker container in the interactive mode.
 4. snakemake can be a better choice to streamline the process than what I have here.